eye4357/x_make_common_x/README.md

 # x_make_common_x — Control Room Lab Notes

-> "When every cook uses the same lab gear, quality stops fluctuating.
-This repository delivers that gear."
+> "Consistency is chemistry.
+Measure, refine, and the yield stays pure."

 ## Manifesto
 x_make_common_x houses the shared utilities—logging, subprocess control, HTTP clients, environment helpers—that every other repo in the operation relies on.
-This is the solvent that dissolves duplication and keeps the whole Road to 0.20.2 campaign aligned.
+This solvent dissolves duplication and keeps the Road to 0.20.3 campaign aligned.

-## 0.20.2 Command Sequence
+## 0.20.3 Command Sequence
-Version 0.20.2 documents the exact behaviors I just hardened in telemetry, subprocess, and HTTP helpers.
-Follow this brief and every downstream repo inherits the same discipline straight from the Road to 0.20.2 dossier.
+Version 0.20.3 distills a JSON-native board engine straight into the common toolkit.
+The new `JsonBoardState` and `JsonCardRecord` APIs replace any lingering temptation to lean on `x_legatus_tabula_opus`.
+Now the orchestration stack snapshots tasks with clean, schema-driven payloads and zero foreign dependencies.

 ## Ingredients
 - Python 3.11+